DE 25-IB62 2025-12-15

 What is the FOIA response deadline in Delaware?

-What if the town just ignores the AG petition too?
+What happens if the town ignores the petition too?

 Citations